Did You Know?

-A Stakeholder Involvement Plan (SIP) has been prepared for this project and the SIP will be used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process for this project.
+A Stakeholder Involvement Plan (SIP) was prepared for this project and was used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process for this project.

-Stakeholder involvement for the I-55 Managed Lane Project will be an ongoing process from project initiation through completion.
-Various meetings will be held throughout the project development process to provide outreach opportunities to all stakeholders.
+Stakeholder involvement for the I-55 Managed Lane Project was an ongoing process from project initiation through completion.
+Various meetings were held throughout the project development process to provide outreach opportunities to all stakeholders.

-The Corridor Planning Group (CPG) will provide broad perspectives as well as community level input regarding several aspects of the I-55 Managed Lane Project.
+The Corridor Planning Group (CPG) provided broad perspectives as well as community level input regarding several aspects of the I-55 Managed Lane Project.
 The Corridor Planning Group (CPG) consists of study area municipal leaders, representatives from DuPage and Cook Counties along with the Chicago Metropolitan Agency for Planning (CMAP), and transit organizations.
-These meetings will be held throughout key milestones of the project.
+These meetings were held throughout key milestones of the project.

-Small group meetings will engage stakeholders, share information, and foster discussion by: addressing specific project issues; allowing for more specialized discussions and input; and, aiding the general public in better understanding the project goals and objectives.
+Small group meetings were held to engage stakeholders, share information, and foster discussion by: addressing specific project issues; allowing for more specialized discussions and input; and, aiding the general public in better understanding the project goals and objectives.

-Agency and Municipal meetings will be held to discuss and coordinate specific project issues with those that would be impacted by the project.
+Agency and Municipal meetings were held to discuss and coordinate specific project issues with those that would be impacted by the project.

-A speakers' bureau, consisting of IDOT and Consultant staff, will be assembled to present project-related information to interested local civic or service organizations.
-These meetings will occur as requested.
+A speakers' bureau, consisting of IDOT and Consultant staff, was assembled to present project-related information to interested local civic or service organizations.

-One Public Meetings and one Public Hearing for the project will be held at key points during the study to engage the public.
-These meetings will encourage public attendance and foster public awareness of project developments and alternatives that are being evaluated.
-They will also provide a forum for general public input, including concerns and comments regarding project alternatives.
-Three public meetings are anticipated to coincide with major project milestones.
-A public hearing will then provide stakeholders with the opportunity to view and provide testimony on the Environmental Assessment and preferred alternative.
+One Public Meeting for the project was held to engage the public.
+This meeting encouraged public attendance to foster public awareness of project developments and alternatives that were being evaluated.
+They also provided a forum for general public input, including concerns and comments regarding project alternatives.